 Large vs Small Companies

-Small companies are generally privately owned and operated with fewer than 500 employees and/or less than $7 million in annual receipts.
-They can be an important, yet often overlooked, consideration in your job or internship search.
+Small companies can be an important, yet often overlooked, consideration in your internship or job search.

 IS A SMALL COMPANY RIGHT FOR YOU?